-A wetting agent can be to help prevent localised dry sport and hydrophobic activity within the soil.
-Wetting agents can come in liquid or granular form for application across the turf surface.
+A wetting agent can help to prevent localised dry spot and hydrophobic activity within the soil.
+Wetting agents can provide water retention, a penetrant, curative, or a combination of the latter.
+Wetting agents reduce water applicatiob by preventing wasteful water run-off.
+Wetting agents come in liquid or granular form for application across the turf surface.

 This could be one or a combination of two things: (i) your soil is hydrophobic and/or (ii) compacted.
 This will mean that the turf and soil will repell the rain or irrigation water.
 If this is happening, a wetting agent is recommended.

 Use a hose or watering can to apply a low volume of water e.g. 2 to 10 Litres, across a few areas of the ground in question.
 If the water does not soak into the rootzone quickly, it immediately ponds or runs across the surface, then the soil may be water repellent or hydrophobic.

 After long periods of dry weather or lack of irrigaiton in poorer soils, dead organic matter, also known as thatch, decomposes forming a waxy coating across the soil particles.
 This layer and a dry rootzone prevents the water being absorbed into the ground.